Enlarging letters Home Information Contacting Map

 2. Ability to use an analytical tool based on transition systems (LTS, for example).

-3. Learn Petri networks and other formal models for design and analysis, and some specific analysis software for Petri Networks.
+3. Learn Petri networks as another formal models to design and analysis.

-4. Ability to use parts of Java related to concurrent and distributed programming.
+4. Ability to use parts of Java and Erlang related to concurrent and distributed programming.

 Competences